 4. Tests of Procedures or Methods to be Undertaken

-As mentioned earlier in section B.1, in the fall of 2009, we will conduct a pretest of 70 physician practices to investigate the collection of laboratory values on tests commonly ordered to monitor cardiovascular fitness, diabetes management, and diabetes diagnosis.
-The pretest may indicate flaws in the data collection instrument or methods; however, this is not anticipated, as the pilot test of 7 physicians, completed in early 2009, found that the (1) questions were generally easily understood, (2) instructions clear, and (3) physicians thought they could easily obtain the data.
-For the pretest, the only modification to the 2009 NAMCS PRF currently in the field will be the addition of six laboratory questions (Attachment I).
-If the pretest is as successful as the pilot test, we anticipate adding the six new items to the 2010 PRF (Attachment J) and using this form through 2012.
-The only other form physicians will receive is a NAMCS-1, which is exactly the same as the 2009 form except “pretest” is included in the title (Attachment K).
-The current plan is to have the 70 physicians stratified among the 13 top specialty groups in the same proportions as are the physicians in the core 2009 NAMCS.
+As mentioned earlier, in the late spring of 2011, we will conduct a pretest in 300 physician practices to evaluate multiple modifications including the new asthma supplement and new CAM items on the NAMCS-1; retrospective health care data collection on the PRF (lookback module); and the computerized NAMCS-1 and associated PRFs.
+The pretest may indicate flaws in the data collection instrument or methods.
+For the pretest, slight modifications to the 2011 PRF (Attachment T) and NAMCS-1 (Attachment S) will be needed.
+For this pretest we will also be incorporating an entirely new asthma supplement and implementing a new computerized data collection system for physician and visit data collection.
+If the pretest is successful, we anticipate adding the new items, supplement, and computerized system for 2012-2013.
+The current plan for the pretest is to have the 300 physicians stratified among the 15 specialty groups in the same proportions as are the physicians in the core 2011 NAMCS.
+Minor data changes will be submitted via a nonsubstantive change package.

 Nonresponse investigations (with 9 or fewer physicians) may be conducted under DHHS task order contracts should such studies be deemed necessary.
 If nonresponse studies are undertaken, OMB will be notified of the findings.